Do you struggle to forgive or know someone who does?

 --M. Craig Barnes, Hustling God: Why We Work So Hard For What God Wants to Give Us

 In Her Shoes

-Why did this have to happen!
-Stupid boy!
-She's stuck in a cast as the remainder of the bike-riding world rides on in the summer sun.
+Susie is stuck in a cast as the remainder of the bike-riding world pedals on in the summer sun.
 All boys are careless and clueless and she's not afraid to let them know it.

-Smack in the middle of a bright shiny day the color drains from her world.
+Smack in the middle of a sun-shiny day the color drains from her world.
 The fall breaks her leg.
 The boy fractures her body, her heart, and her mind.
 Life as she knows it seeps deep into the ground.
-Frightened and abandoned, she calls for someone--anyone, to rush to her aid.
-The sun offers no warmth to her cold and lonely wait.
+Frightened and abandoned she calls for someone--anyone, to rush to her aid.
+The sun offers no warmth to a cold and lonely wait.

 She gives her bike away.
-The song she once loved gives her panic attacks.
+The song she once loved attacks her minds-eye.
 She hates the sun.
 She hates the park.
-She's lost in a desperate haze of pain and confusion.
-The memory of that dark day overshadows how she sees herself, her peers, her life, and God.
+Lost in a desperate haze of pain and confusion the memory of that dark day overshadows how she sees herself, her peers, her life, and God.
 She worries she will never heal.

-A survivor of multiple years of childhood sexual abuse, I must say I can better relate to the "Sophie's" in the world.
-And I'm honored to come alongside women who struggle to forgive what they will never forget.
-If you better relate to Sophie's story, you don't have to go it alone.
-And you dont' have to hate the "Susie's" for sharing from their only frame of reference.
-Perhaps we could all let one another of the hook for being non other than what we are.
+My name is Wendy Redroad.
+I'm a survivor of multiple years of child sexual abuse, and I'm speaking up.
+It's time for Christian leaders to examine the ways they unknowingly foster feelings of shame in believers whose broken hearts beat to the sound of a differnt drum.
+If you better relate to Sophie's story you don't have to go it alone.
+And you don't have to hate the "Susies" for sharing from their only frame of reference.
+Perhaps we could all let one another off the hook for being non other than what we are.
 Human.